Adeniyi-Bella/movie-API-client_server/README.md

 ## Testing your project
 - Clone the github link
 - Test your project using Parcel: parcel [Path to index.html] i.e parcel src/index.html.
-- The dist folder has all the components for the app.
+- The src folder has all the components for the app.